-This section describes the use of the AST570 'PPTP' page.
-The 'PPTP' Page The 'Active PPTP Connections' Table 'Active PPTP Connections' Table Components Advanced Configuration Tunneling from behind an IP Router.
+Introduction This section describes the use of the AST570 'PPTP' page.
+In this section The 'PPTP' Page The 'Active PPTP Connections' Table 'Active PPTP Connections' Table Components Advanced Configuration Tunneling from behind an IP Router.

-The 'PPTP' page Click
+The 'PPTP' page

 Click PPTP in the left pane of the AST570 pages to pop up the 'PPTP' page (See section 21.2 for more information):